httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

      * Query parameter values must be re-encoded for safety.
      * Query parameters now carry a warning of limitations.
      * Address field value encodings.
+     * Consistently use percent encoding for field values and include "%" in the set of characters to be encoded.

   - -16
      * Editorial cleanup from AD review.